MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ![ASP.NET Project Options](media/asp-net-core-2019-new-asp-core.png)

 Select the **ASP.NET Core Empty Web Application** and press **Next**.
 Give the Project a Name and press **Create**.
 This creates a new ASP.NET Core app.
-In the solution windows's left pane, expand the second arrow and then select **Startup.cs**.
+In the solution window's left pane, expand the second arrow and then select **Startup.cs**.
 It should look similar to the image below:

 ![New ASP.NET Core Empty Project view](media/asp-net-core-2019-empty-project.png)